CCMnet: A Software Package for Network Generation with Congruence Class Models: Illustrative Application: School Friendship Networks

 \subsection{Generating Network Ensembles}

-Once the MCMC chain has been verified for stationarity and the simulated properties align with the target distribution, an ensemble of networks can be generated for analysis.
-For the school friendship networks described above, we first perform a diagnostic run to ensure convergence, then utilize the \code{use_initial_g}, \code{initial_g}, and \code{stats_only} parameters to produce the final ensemble.
+Once the MCMC chain has been verified for stationarity and the simulated summary statistics align with the target distribution, an ensemble of networks can be generated for subsequent analysis.
+For the school friendship networks described above, we first perform a warm-up run to ensure convergence (see code in Validation step), then utilize the \code{use_initial_g}, \code{initial_g}, and \code{stats_only} parameters to efficiently produce the final ensemble.